 Despite the commonly-held idea that a person's first drunk driving offense isn't a "big deal," it can bring life-changing consequences, not all of which may be apparent at first.

-Your first offense OWI in Wisconsin is a civil offense and can bring the following penalties:
+Your first offense OWI in Wisconsin is a civil offense and can bring penalties such as the following:

-- Driver's license suspension (six to nine months)
+- Driver's license revocation (six to nine months)

 - A fine between $150 and $300